 Cash equivalents are highly liquid investments with maturities of three months or less when purchased.
-These investments are carried at cost, which approximates fair value.
-All investments classified as available-for-sale are recorded at fair value within Marketable securities in the condensed consolidated balance sheets.
+These investments are carried at fair value.
+All investments classified as available-for-sale are recorded at fair value within marketable securities in the condensed consolidated balance sheets.
 The Company's investments classified as Level 1 are based on quoted prices that are available in active markets.